ombori/grid-docs/apps/signage/using-triggers.md

 | TEMPERATURE_MAX | Until what temperature should the content show                |

 ## DATETIME
-With the DATETIME trigger you can specify a date/time range when to display certain content.
+With the DATETIME trigger, you can specify a date/time range when to display certain content.
 This is a one-time trigger as you cannot specify multiple date/times.

 The device configuration of date/time is used for this trigger.